-Eighty-nine percent of the operators indicated that they had in place an ERP.
-This comes as no surprise and was expected, considering the ICAO standards and national requirements and all the guidance and best practices that have been previously developed on this topic.
+Eighty-seven percent of the operators indicated that they had in place an ERP.
+This comes as no surprise and was expected, considering the ICAO requirement and all the guidance and best practices that have been developed on this.

-Fifty-nine percent of the operators responded that they had a business continuity plan, which also is not an aviation regulatory requirement; however, large organizations typically would put this in place in case of any form of disaster.
+Sixty-two percent of the operators responded that they also had a BCP, which, as noted, is not an aviation regulatory requirement.
+However, large organizations typically would adopt a BCP in case of any form of disaster.

-Eighty-seven percent of the operators indicated that change management and reduction in workforce were included as part of the risk assessment.
-(Ten percent higher than the global average)
+Seventy percent of the operators indicated that change management and reduction in workforce were included as part of the risk assessment.

-An interesting point is that about 15 percent of the operators that had an ERP as well as a BCP did not have an established link between their ERP decision-making and the BCP.
+About 31 percent of the operators that had both an ERP and a BCP did not have an established link between their ERP decision-making and the BCP.
 In other words, some decisions may have been made at the top level on reduction of workforce without necessarily involving the needed safety leadership to provide input on the impact (safety risks) of these decisions.

 - Airlines recognized the importance of tying together business continuity and emergency response planning and the need for this to be more formalized. - Airlines were forced to make sure a proper BCP and framework were functioning throughout an organization.
 The larger the airline, the more complex it is to ensure the proper functioning of business continuity throughout all departments.
 Primary focus was placed on how to determine the minimum workforce that would be required during the pandemic.
 Also examined were the logistics of how different functions of the organization would work with the minimum workforce size and whether they would be sustainable.
-This confirmed that emergency response work alone must have a BCP in place. - The pandemic required airlines that had both an ERP and a BCP to decide where to address the disruption caused by the pandemic.
-In most cases it was placed under the BCP because the disruption impacted the entire business. - Some airlines had the advantage of having a BCP established prior to the pandemic, and thus were able to activate it during the pandemic.
-The relationships between risk managers and safety managers, including their working methods, were strengthened. - Many airlines have disruption management and ERPs that are based on aircraft accident and incident outcomes.
-Processes, checklists and work instructions had to be quickly revised to support pandemic and endemic containment intervention actions. - Restart operations required operators to consider organizational centralized restructuring; consolidated project identification of tasks, functions, timelines, skills and cost in resuming operations; air operator certification and continuing airworthiness matters; commercial plans (new schedules and marketing plans); training (critical skills gap); an effort not to lose training capability (factoring a staff reduction by 75 percent); and a return-to-work policy (which departments needed to develop for both workers on site and those working remotely). - At the BCP level, airlines had to address drastic workforce reduction and how to determine the minimization of the workforce, coupled with the logistics of how different functions of the organization would work with a minimal workforce and how sustainable this would be. - Generally, a high percentage of the airlines did not link their ERP decision-making and the BCP.
+This confirmed that emergency response work alone must have a BCP in place. - The pandemic required airlines that had both an ERP and BCP to decide how to address the disruption caused by the pandemic, and in most cases, the disruption was placed under the BCP because it impacted the entire business. - Some airlines had the advantage of having a BCP in place prior to the pandemic, and thus were able to activate it during the pandemic.
+The relationships between risk managers and safety managers, including their working methods, were strengthened. - Many airlines have disruption management plans and ERPs mostly based on aircraft accident and incident outcomes.
+Processes, checklists and work instructions had to be quickly revised to support pandemic and endemic containment intervention actions. - Restart operations required companies to consider organizational centralized restructuring; consolidated project identification of tasks, functions, timelines, skills and cost in resuming operations; air operator certification and continuing airworthiness matters; commercial plan (new schedules and marketing plan); training (critical skills gap); an effort not to lose training capability (factoring a staff reduction by 75 percent); and returnto-work policy (which departments needed to develop for on-site and remote work). - At the BCP level, airlines had to address drastic workforce reductions and how to determine the minimization of the workforce, coupled with the logistics of how different functions of the organization would work with the minimal workforce and how sustainable this would be. - Generally, a high percentage of the airlines did not link their ERP decision-making and the BCP.